-- Peer Group Tool.
-Allows users to peruse the BPD and create peer groups based on specific building types, locations, sizes, ages, equipment and operational characteristics.
-Users can compare the energy use of their own building to a peer group of BPD buildings via three different analysis views:
+- Explore Tool.
+Allows users to filter the BPD to create and save custom peer group datasets based on specific variables including building types, locations, sizes, ages, equipment, operational characteristics and more.
+Users can create a peer group of BPD buildings and see how their building's energy performance compares via three different views:

 - Scatter Plot.
-The scatter plot allows users to compare the EUI against various building characteristics.
-A more linear trend means that the building characteristic is more correlated with EUI, while a wider scatter means weaker correlation
+The scatter plot allows users to examine a group of buildings based on two variables.
+For instance, users can compare the EUI against the floor area.
+A more linear trend indicates correlation among the buildings, while a wider scatter means weaker correlation.

 - Table.
-The table allows users to generate and export characteristics of the peer group categorized by state or facility type.
-The table shows the building count, median EUI (kBtu/ft2), median floor area, median year built, and median hours occupied.
+The table allows users to generate and export characteristics of the peer group grouped by state or facility type.
+The table shows the building count, median EUI (kBtu/ft2), median floor area, median year built, and median hours occupied for the buildings.

-- Performance Comparison Tool.
-Allows users to compare any two peer groups of buildings.
+- Compare Tool.
+Allows users to compare any two peer groups of buildings created in the Explore tool within a single view.
 For example, users can compare the energy performance of large office buildings in different cities.
-The Performance Comparison Tool can also be used estimate the impact of changing the technology used for a particular building system in a specific kind of building (e.g., cooling equipment in big box retail stores).
-This is done by computing the the difference in energy use between similar buildings that use one technology versus another.
-Users can select whether this analysis is done based on multivariate regression or actuarial methods.
-The result is a distribution showing the likelihood of achieving different levels of energy savings, presented as a percent reduction in total energy use.
+The Compare Tool can also be used to look at the difference in energy performance between similar buildings that have different technologies (e.g. cooling equipment in big-box retail stores).
+Users can select whether this analysis is done based on regression or actuarial methods.
+The results can be analyzed in two ways: